Nelarius/wrenpp/README.md

 ### Customize heap allocation and garbage collection

-You can bind your own allocator to Wren by providing the following generic allocation function:
+You can bind your own allocator to Wren by providing the following generic allocation function (which is set to `std::realloc` by default):

 `wrenpp::VM::reallocateFn = std::realloc;`